COVID-19 Updates: State of public health emergency declared.

 - decision by the parties whether to agree to the proposed methods of resolution

-The only documents which will be kept by the Surface Rights Board from mediation will be:
+The only documents kept by the Land and Property Rights Tribunal from the mediation are:

-- a Memorandum of Agreement (if entered into by the parties)
+- Memorandum of Agreement (if entered into by the parties)

 Discussions about costs